Nothing says summer quite like sweating profusely in the scorching heat.

 You have probably noticed how your skin tends to get oilier in summer, and that is because excessive summer heat can severely dehydrate your skin.

-Dehydrated skin tends to behave weirdly, and its natural defence against dehydration is to produce more oil in order to compensate for the lacking hydration.
+Dehydrated skin tends to behave weirdly, and its natural defense against dehydration is to produce more oil in order to compensate for the lacking hydration.

-In reality, it is hydration and water what your skin is lacking, but this is the body’s natural way to protect itself from drying out.
+In reality, it is hydration and water that your skin is lacking, but this is the body’s natural way to protect itself from drying out.